SunWeb3Sec/DeFiHackLabs/tutorials/03_write_your_own_poc/en/readme.md

 1. Through externally owned accounts.
 We can calculate the price based on the reserves of these accounts.
 2. Use an oracle.
 An oracle is a contract that is maintained by someone or even yourself.
 With external data updated periodically. ie., price, interest rate, anything.

-* For example There is a lending contract, it requires the current ETH price to determine if the borrower’s position is to be liquidated.
+* For example, there is a lending contract, it requires the current ETH price to determine if the borrower’s position is to be liquidated.

   * In this case, ETH price is the external data.
 One possible solution is to obtain it from Uniswap V2.